leonardonels/leonardonels/README.md

 ## Hello there...
 Welcome to my profile 👋
-💻 I'm a Computer engineer graduated on 2024 at UNIMORE, university of Modena and Reggio Emilia.
+I'm a Computer engineer graduated on 2024 at UNIMORE, university of Modena and Reggio Emilia.

+## What am I working on? 📚
-📚 I'm still studying for the master's degree in Artificial Intelligence engineering at UNIMORE.
+I'm still studying for the master's degree in Artificial Intelligence engineering at UNIMORE.

 ## GitHub Stats 👀
 <table><tr><td valign="top" width="50%">